How to SAVE MONEY Flood Insurance Michigan

 Do I need flood insurance in Michigan?

-It is important to have flood insurance coverage in Michigan because our beloved Cowboy State has seen a fair share of flooding, and there is likely more coming.
+It is important to have flood insurance coverage in Michigan because our beloved Cowboy State has seen a fair share of flooding, and more is likely coming.

-We believe that most homeowners think about Flood insurance in Michigan at some point, maybe before buying a home, or during the closing process.
-However, many of us only think about it when a big storm is looming, or we have heard on the news that there is flooding forecasted or happening currently too close to our home.
+We believe that most homeowners think about Flood insurance in Michigan at some point, maybe before buying a home or during the closing process.
+However, many of us only think about it when a big storm looms, or we have heard on the news that there is flooding forecasted or happening too close to our home.